-Isa Melsheimer's practice spans painting, embroidery, sculpture, installations and botanical works, reflecting her documentary research and formal investigations.
-Le Corbusier, Mies van der Rohe, Superstudio... the artist's reflections are based on architectures which convey ideals, with the great responsibility of formalising theories, depicting utopias with wood, glass and concrete, and, above all, reinstating them on a living, human scale.
+Her practice spans painting, embroidery, sculpture, installations and botanical works, reflecting her documentary research and formal investigations.
+Le Corbusier, Mies van der Rohe, Norman Foster, Superstudio...
+Isa Melsheimer's reflections are based on architectures which convey ideals, with the great responsibility of formalising theories, depicting utopias with wood, glass and concrete, and, above all, reinstating them on a living, human scale.
 Drawing on the history of architecture and urban planning, the artist builds her work around the relationships between humans, animals and plants, and their architectural and environmental expressions.
 The artist's theoretical vision takes up architectural concepts and histories as spaces of collision and creation.
 Yet her approach is not only aesthetic, but also analytical, returning to the fundamentals, again and again, in order to extract their essence.

-Her recent solo exhibitions include The Outshined city at Galerie Jocelyn Wolff, Paris-Romainville (2022); Concrete Bodies are Finite at the Centre International d'Art et du Paysage, Île de Vassivière (2022), Compost at the MAMAC, Nice (2021-22), Der unerfreuliche Zustand der Textur (2020) at KINDL - Centre for Contemporary Art, Berlin, The Year of the Whale (2018) at Fogo Island Gallery, Fogo Island, Der tote Palast zitterte-zitterte!
+Her recent solo exhibitions include Concrete Bodies are Finite at the Centre International d'Art et du Paysage, Île de Vassivière (2022), Compost at the MAMAC, Nice (2021-22), Der unerfreuliche Zustand der Textur (2020) at KINDL - Centre for Contemporary Art, Berlin, The Year of the Whale (2018) at Fogo Island Gallery, Fogo Island, Der tote Palast zitterte - zitterte!
 (2017) at Mies van der Rohe Haus, Berlin.
+For this exhibition, the artist has produced a number of new pieces, primarily ceramics, which will be displayed in the gallery space.